neo-project/neo-express/docs/trace-command-reference.md

 > NeoTrace depends on the target node running the StateService plugin module with
 > `FullState` enabled.
 The official MainNet and TestNet JSON-RPC nodes are configured this
 > way.
+>
+> For local Neo-Express transactions, use the `--trace` option on Neo-Express commands
+> such as `neoxp run`, `neoxp contract invoke`, or `neoxp contract run`.
+NeoTrace is for
+> replaying transactions from StateService-enabled public-chain RPC nodes.

 Each traced transaction is written to a `<transaction-hash>.neo-trace` file in the current directory.